threatequation/node-soc-lite/README.md

-### What is this repository for? ###
+# node-soc #

-* A security middleware for node.js. to Detect, Prevent and generate report in your dashboard
+* A security middleware for node.js. app to Detect, Prevent and generate report in your dashboard

 ### How do I get set up? ###

-## with npm ##
+### with npm ###

-1. `npm install node-soc --save`
+`npm install node-soc --save`

 After doing those things "The plugin is sucessfully install" the message will be show in your terminal.

 # Add those lines in your `app.js` or `server.js` file.

-1. Open server.js/app.js file.
-Calling our plugin function immediate after express call.Ex:
+1. Open `server.js` or `app.js` file.
+Calling our plugin function immediate after express call.
+Ex:

    `var app = express();`

    `var nodeSoc = require("node-soc");`
-`

 2. Configure the middleware function:

     `app.use(function(req, res, next){`

         `nodeSoc.ThreatEquationMiddleware(req, res);`

         `next();`

     `});`